-- 15.3.1 The System Operator is responsible for monitoring the compliance of each reserve provider in the WESM.
-This compliance monitoring report shall be submitted to the Market Operator. - 15.3.2 The Market Operator is responsible for ensuring that the required reserve levels per System Operator are used as inputs in pre-dispatch market projections and real-time dispatch scheduling processes in the WESM.
-It is also responsible for providing and maintaining the facility for timely receipt of submissions from the System Operator.
+- 15.3.1 The Market Operator is responsible for monitoring and preparing report on the compliance of each reserve provider in the WESM.
+The compliance monitoring report shall be submitted to the Enforcement and Compliance Office based on the provisions of Section 21 of this Manual. - 15.3.2 The Market Operator is responsible for ensuring that the required reserve levels (or reserve requirements) from the System Operator are used as inputs in pre-dispatch market projections and real-time dispatch scheduling processes in the WESM.
+It is also responsible for providing and maintaining data exchange the facility for timely receipt of submissions from the System Operator. - 15.3.3 Ancillary Service Providers are responsible for ensuring that their reserve schedules are available to respond to the frequency control requirements of the Grid.